zgutterm/IBMThink2019/3-OpenShiftDeployment/README.md

 sh-4.2$ mysql -ubookstore -predhat bookstore < /tmp/create-db.sql
 ```

-## Prepare the Maven Fabric8 Plugin - Vendor Service
+## Prepare the Fabric8 Maven Plugin - `vendor-service`

+The `fabric8-maven-plugin` (f8-m-p) brings your Java applications on to
+Kubernetes and OpenShift.
+It provides a tight integration into Maven and
+benefits from the build configuration already provided.
+This plugin focus on two
+tasks: Building Docker images and creating Kubernetes and OpenShift resource
+descriptors.

+The two main areas that require configuration when using this plugin are:
+- The `pom.xml` file, where you include the plugin dependency and configuration.
+- The YAML or JSON based resource descriptor templates used to create OpenShift
+or Kubernetes resources.
+These are located in the `src/main/fabric8` directory
+of the projects.

+1. Configure the plugin in the `pom.xml` file.

-1. Open the `pom.xml` file for the `vendor-service`.
+Open the `pom.xml` file for the `vendor-service`.
 Include the
 `openshift/java` ImageStream name in the `<from>` element in the plugin
 definition: